smcclab/smc-course/_assessments/04-lens-performance.md

 - HDMI input
 - 3.5mm stereo (headphone) cable
 - power point

+We will also provide a WiFi router with internet.

 You need to provide whatever **adapters or cables** that are necessary to connect _HDMI_ and a _3.5mm headphone jack_ to your computer, you should also bring your **power adapter**.